-“When we encounter challenging behaviors in a child, the first question to ask is: Is the behavior’s etiology top down or bottom up? … I came to understand the importance of … considering the child’s reflexive responses to perceived threat … as I was fortunate enough to learn about Dr Porges’s work” (Delahooke, M. 2019)
+“When we encounter challenging behaviours in a child, the first question to ask is: Is the behaviours etiology top down or bottom up?
+I came to understand the importance of considering the child’s reflexive responses to perceived threat … as I was fortunate enough to learn about Dr Porges’ work” (Delahooke, M. 2019)

-Understanding this neural process for the first time was a huge light bulb moment for me.
-Porges’s theory inadvertently, further explains the “Can’t – Help – Wont” aspect of PDA; a phrase coined by Jane Sherwin (2015).
+Understanding this neural process for the first time was an important light bulb moment for me.
+Porges’ theory inadvertently, further explains the “Can’t – Help – Wont” aspect of PDA; a phrase coined by Jane Sherwin (2015).

-There is a fifth defence strategy that is less well documented.
-This Fifth F is known as Fawn, a term first introduced by Pete Walker.
-Understanding why the Fawn response is triggered and how it presents could help us to understand why some of our children’s needs remain unrecognised and unsupported for detrimental periods of time.
+Flight, fight and freeze are more widely known defence strategies.
+There is a further defence strategy that is less well documented though, known as fawn.
+The term fawn was first introduced by Pete Walker.
+Understanding why the fawn response is triggered and how it presents could help us to understand why some of our children’s needs remain unrecognised and unsupported for detrimental periods of time.

-I will explore a brief introduction to each of these 5F responses:
+I will explore a brief introduction to the responses we might see showing up: